LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/design.md

 # Driving Game Feel Specification

 This document is the experiential north star for the driving game in this directory. `runtime.ts` owns the shared driving runtime, while `maps/`, `modes/`, and `driving-profiles.ts` define the switchable content around it.
-It reflects the game as it exists now: automatic throttle, steering plus a held Drift input, distinct drift phases, an expanded city and outer circuit, assisted arcade physics, close chase cameras, persistent marks and smoke, and reference-derived procedural engine and tire audio.
+It reflects the game as it exists now: automatic throttle, steering plus a held Drift input, a double-tap hard-turn gesture, distinct drift phases, an expanded city and outer circuit, assisted arcade physics, close chase cameras, persistent marks and smoke, and reference-derived procedural engine and tire audio.

 It is not a promise to simulate a car accurately.
 It defines what every system should help the player believe.